john-tvh/VBE_Colours/README.md

 ## VBE_Colours in action
 ![vbe_colours_2](https://user-images.githubusercontent.com/97969304/196001152-8d9c70ae-6454-46e0-92e7-eb2429e4415f.png)

-# Limitations

-VBE_Colours works only with VBA 7.1 (either 32 or 64 bit) … if you are using the VBE hosted by an Office application, VBA 7.1 is used in Office 2013 or newer.
-VBE_Colours will not work with VBA 7.0 or older.

-VBE_Colours SHOULD work no matter which host app is being used.
-I have tested it with Excel, Word, Outlook and PowerPoint as they are the VBA-hosting apps that I use frequently.
-VBE_Colours SHOULD work with other Office apps that host VBA (eg Access, Visio etc) and also with non-Office apps that host VBA (eg AutoCAD, CorelDraw etc) … but I cannot guarantee this as I do not own a copy of those to test with (I'd be interested to learn from any users of those apps if VBE_Colours does indeed work with those apps).

-In order to patch (ie write bytes to) the VBE7.DLL file, VBE_Colours must run (and install) with admin privileges.

-As Excel, Word, Outlook and PowerPoint are my area of expertise then these notes relate particularly to the VBE when used within those applications.

 # To download and install VBE_Colours

 The latest version of VBE_Colours is 1.0.0.1 - click to [download](https://github.com/john-tvh/VBE_Colours/wiki) it (from the Wiki page).